Can Michelle Wu Save Boston?

 Unlike prior Boston mayors, Wu’s journey didn’t begin in Boston.
 The daughter of immigrants from Taiwan, Wu grew up on Chicago’s South Side.
 While a U.S. Presidential Scholarship took her to New England and Harvard College, she returned to Chicago to raise her younger siblings when their mother’s mental health began to decline.
 Wu used some of her savings to open a tea shop that her mother might be able to run.
 But dealing with the bureaucracy of Chicago’s municipal government, as a caregiver and a small-business owner, forced Wu to move the family to Boston, where her mother received better health care.
 Wu there enrolled in law school—she would later serve as the constituency director on her former law professor Elizabeth Warren’s 2012 Senate campaign.

-As Boston’s first Asian American city councilor—first elected to office in 2013—Wu led the charge to regulate short-term Airbnb rentals in the city, on the grounds that they were driving up rent prices by taking housing stock out of Boston’s tight market.
-She also advocated for making Boston’s public transit system fare-free—to curb car traffic and vehicular pollution but also to put more places of commerce and recreational spaces within reach of lower-income communities.
+Elected to Boston’s city council in 2013, and eventually becoming Boston’s first Asian-American council president, Wu led the charge to regulate short-term Airbnb rentals in the city, on the grounds that they were driving up rent prices by taking housing stock out of Boston’s tight market.* She also advocated for making Boston’s public transit system fare-free—to curb car traffic and vehicular pollution but also to put more places of commerce and recreational spaces within reach of lower-income communities.
 It’s a concept that Boston is now piloting, with a free bus route servicing the multiracial working-class neighborhoods of Mattapan, Roxbury, and Dorchester.It’s one thing to plan for submerged streets in Back Bay and East Boston, but quite another to ensure that Boston’s poorest residents aren’t left to tread water.

 Some of Wu’s popularity—throughout the mayoral race she sustained a commanding lead above her more center-left competitors—may come from how her unabashedly populist housing and transit platform is presented against a stark backdrop of climate crisis: a dark future that Bostonians have become used to glimpsing in sea level rise projections.
 It’s one thing to plan for submerged streets in Back Bay and East Boston, but quite another to ensure that Boston’s poorest residents aren’t left to tread water.
 Wu’s Green New Deal is an off-ramp for Boston residents who don’t want to experience a racially and economically stratified climate dystopia.
 On Tuesday, Boston voters decided to take it.

-Note: *A previous version of this article misstated that Michelle Wu was Boston’s first Asian-American city council member.